abdulqshabbir/whutz-app/README.md

 After these services are setup you can run:
 1. `git clone https://github.com/abdulqshabbir/whutz-app.git` (clone repo)
 2. `cd whutz-app` (move into project directory)
-3. Add a `.env` file to the project with all secrets from the steps above (see `.env.sample` for examples)
+3. Add a `.env` file to the project with all secrets from the steps above (see `.env.example` for examples)
 4. `yarn` (install dependencies)
 5. `yarn dev` (start development server)
 6. Navigate to `http://localhost:3000` and `http://localhost:3000/signup` to see the project running